noellimx/project-6-backend/readme.md

 # Database Configuration

 Using postgres with go/gorm.
-Using AutoMigration, that is a new development environment can start with a connection to an empty database.
+Application is initialized with gorm.AutoMigrate, that is a new development environment can start with a connection to an empty database.

 ## database_name

-`gomoon` production
+`gomoon` production \
 `gomoontest` test

+or any of your choice, just specify in json.

 ## One time setup for new environment